vertigg/django-personal-site/discordbot/README.md

 ## Key features
 - Integrated with Django for easy user-management
 - Personal settings for each discord user
-- Personal notifications for Warframe in-game alerts
+- Personal notifications for Warframe in-game alerts (Deprecated)
-- Integration with Google Drive for collecting and analyzing Steam achievements
+- Integration with Google Drive for collecting and analyzing Steam achievements (Deprecated)
 - Classic boring commands